reverentgeek/blog/src/site/confront-your-inner-critic.md

 Teach others what you know.
 You may have this feeling the things you know are obvious and simple.
 It might surprise you to discover there are a lot of people who would love to possess the knowledge you already have.

 For me, giving talks and writing blog posts have been things that have caused me the most anxiety and feelings of impostor syndrome.
-At the same time, hearing stories of the positive impact I’ve made on people has been one of the key strategies to combating my inner critic.
+At the same time, hearing stories of the positive impact I've made on people has been one of the key strategies to combating my inner critic.

 Not ready to teach?
 How about volunteering to help a local non-profit?
 It doesn't take a lot of time, or usually any special skill.